-Site Area: 1.58 Hectares
+Site Area: 3.42 Hectares

 Use Class: B1, B2 and B8 Employment

-Employment Delivery: It is considered that the site can be delivered within the plan period.
-The whole site has the benefit of planning permission for change of use to B8 (planning reference 15/00084).
+Employment Site Delivery: The site is expected to be fully delivered in the Plan period.
+The whole site has the benefit of outline planning permission for B2 industrial building (planning reference 16/00955).